How To Create A Weekly Menu And Ensure You Remember To Use It!

 Get tips on how to create a weekly menu so you can begin living a simple life without the stress that often comes along with meal time prep.

-Choosing a meal plan (and sticking with it) guarantees you will have the ingredients on hand when you need them.
+Writing out a meal plan (and sticking with it) guarantees you will have the ingredients on hand when you need them.

-So get ready to change your hectic evenings into one of peace and tranquility….cue the harps, please!
+I’ve been there more times than my battered budget cares to admit.
+So get ready to transform your hectic evenings into ones of peace and tranquility—cue the harps, please.

 How to Create a Weekly Menu (..and make sure you actually use it)

-Let’s face it, you have probably read loads of articles on meal planning and to be honest I am probably not going to share anything new.
-However, I do have a tip that will help you to use that menu consistently so these tips become a part of your day to day life.
+Let’s face it, you have probably read loads of articles on meal planning and to be honest, I am probably not going to share anything new.

 Step #1 Write up your menu

-While this is pretty self-explanatory I do have a few tips to help you along.
+While this is pretty self-explanatory, I do have a few tips to help you along.
 It is important to make sure you schedule this task each and every week.
-I am talking get this on your to-do list and set a reminder on your phone so you do not forget.

-SLCG PRO TIP: Did you know that in a pinch you can use a banana to replace a missing egg in a cookie recipe?
+SLCG PRO TIP: Did you know that in a pinch, you can use a banana to replace a missing egg in a cookie recipe?
 Substitute 1/2 banana for each egg.

 Step #2 Check your refrigerator and your freezer

 Another way to create a weekly menu is to base it off of what you have in the house.
-I like to do a quick look through of perishable food items I have to make sure they get used up before they spoil.
+I like to do a quick look-through of perishable food items I have to make sure they get used up before they spoil.

 I can’t tell you how many tomatoes I have had to give to the chickens simply because I forgot I had them.
 With a weekly menu in place, you ensure all food gets used up and enjoyed before it expires.